vaughnteegarden/slate/source/includes/_howtocartbuy.md

 The premise of Shoppable Ads is to capture an image scan (usually of an advertisement) using the Scan Manager, resolve it into a product URL, fetch the product info, and enable purchase via saved account information.

 In the Cart Buy flow, one or more products are added to a cart.
 Each merchant will have a separate cart, and multiple carts can contain products at a time.
-For this example we are assuming only one cart is active, but you can check for multiple carts using `CheckoutManager.getCarts`.
+For this example we are assuming only one cart is active, but you can check for multiple carts using `CheckoutManagerV2.getCarts`.